mclarkk/circuit-exercise-timer/README.md

-# Circuit Timer
+# Circuit Exercise Timer

-Circuit Timer is a program for providing timing, cueing, and optional music control for circuit exercises.
+Circuit Excercise Timer is a program for providing timing, cueing, and optional music control for circuit exercises.
 The default timing configuration and sound effects mimic the at-home workouts hosted online during the coronavirus lockdown by Katherine at [Bay Strength](https://www.baystrength.com/).
 In no way is this program a substitute for that great community or a personal trainer.

 ## Install and Run